phpbb/documentation/development/development/git.rst

      git push origin master

-The following image visualises the phpBB 3 branching model.
+The following image visualises the phpBB branching model.
 It may help you to understand the different branches this section refers to later.

 .. image:: images/Phpbb-git-workflow.png

 Bug fixing
 ++++++++++
-Ensure you are using the correct develop branch (e.g. *3.1.x*) first and not the *master* branch.
-In this example we are using 3.1.x.
+Ensure you are using the correct develop branch (e.g. *3.2.x*) first and not the *master* branch.
+In this example we are using 3.2.x.

 .. code-block:: shell

-    git checkout 3.1.x # Checkout the base branch 3.1.x or 3.2.x
+    git checkout 3.2.x # Checkout the base branch 3.2.x
     git branch ticket/12345 # Create a new branch for your bug fix git checkout ticket/12345 # Switch to the new branch
     # Make your changes